eleanor-rf/advent-of-code-2023/README.md

 #### Day 2
 ⭐ More regular expressions 🧙\
 ⭐ I liked being able to re-use my findMaxValue() function in puzzle 2

+#### Day 3
+⭐ Regular expressions saved me yet again, this time from "undefined"!\
+⭐ My first time trying to solve a puzzle in a 2D array